 Lack of collaboration

-Most people struggle to recall what they read because they don’t take the time to collaborate with others and learn more from them.
+Most people struggle to recall what they read because they don’t take the time to collaborate with others, even get essay help from Buyessayfriend.com and learn more from them.
 I’m not saying reading alone isn’t effective, I’m saying sometimes you need the intellectual support of others to get past certain difficult topics.

 Students that don’t leverage the knowledge of their peers may find it hard to recall everything they studied whilst students that get involved with other students to tackle studies together always have a better chance of remembering what they had studied.